' A Tale About Debt Consolidation Options - Robert M. Geller

 Debt consolidation allows a person to pay off individual creditors in order to only owe one bill each month and in some cases at a lower interest rate.
 Seems like a great solution, but there are risks involved especially when going it alone or even using a consolidation firm.

 Another option is to take out a personal loan.
-This is not always available for those with a lower credit rating, but taking out a personal loan is often accomplished with an interest rate higher than on the debts already owed.
+This is not always available for those with a lower credit rating.
+Taking out a personal loan is often accomplished with an interest rate higher than on the debts already owed.
 In the end, someone may end up actually paying more.

 A final major warning is that debt consolidation only shifting debt and not eliminating any of it.
 Sure, some individual debts are paid off, but new debts are created in order to do so.
 For those who want to eliminate overwhelming debt, bankruptcy is a more viable solution.